 The Turbulent Traversée, Jan Van Scheijndel In Lac St-Jean

 The year before with the water temperature at 15ºC (59ºF), Jan Van Scheijndel of the Netherlands finished second in 9 hours 7 minutes.
-But in 1972, Van Scheijndel won in 10 hours 48 minutes, a full 1 hour 41 minutes slower even with the water slightly warmer.
+But a year later in 1972, Van Scheijndel won in 10 hours 48 minutes, a full 1 hour 41 minutes slower even with the water slightly warmer.

 The results of that turbulent Traversée:

 18th Traversée Results – August 6th 1972 Péribonka-Roberval 32 kilomètres-20 miles

 1. Jan Van Scheijndel (Netherlands) 10 hours 48 minutes

 2. Raul Villagomez (Mexico) 11 hours 37 minutes

 3. Dennis Matuch (USA) 11 hours 37 minutes

 * Johan Schans (Netherlands) 1 hours 22 minutes